ZQuestClassic/zquestclassic.com/content/docs/2.55/index.md

 ---

 # ZQuest Classic: 2.55 Development Summary

 ZQuest Classic has grown by a ***huge*** amount between 2.50.2/2.53 and 2.55 versions.
-There are many new features, for gameplay, editing, ui, ease-of-use, scripting, and really every possible part of the engine you could imagine.
-Here, I'm going to go through each feature in some amount of depth to show what's new.
+There are many new features, for gameplay, editing, UI, ease-of-use, scripting, and really every possible part of the engine you could imagine.
+We also now fully report Mac and Linux again, and newly support playing in a [browser](https://web.zquestclassic.com).

+This page will detail all the new features added in 2.55.
+Unmentioned is all the bugs that have been fixed.
+You can check out the [2.55 alpha release notes](/releases/) for more detailed information.

 ## Editor

 ### GUI Refactor
-Previously, ZQ had 'Small Mode' and 'Large Mode'.
+Previously, the editor had 'Small Mode' and 'Large Mode'.
 This divide could no longer be feasibly supported, mainly because small mode's base resolution was simply too small to fit the GUI for many of the new features, requiring us to make entirely separate GUIs for small mode, which was simply too much work to keep up.
 However, numerous users took issue with this from an accessibility standpoint, as the large mode GUI had a lot of spots where text was too small to read for some, among other issues.
 As such, BOTH of these modes have recieved a giant overhaul, to create a brand new and more customizable GUI.

 <img src="compact.png" alt="Screenshot of the editor, set to compact mode" width="50%" height="50%"/><img src="expand.png" alt="Screenshot of the editor, set to expanded mode" width="50%" height="50%"/>